Skip to content

 2 Mount Pipeline

-Add the following to the ConfigMap resource:
+Add the following in the ConfigMap resource:

 pod-logging-demo.p: |-